FiorenNathasia/fioren-nathasia-ThriveVibe-api/README.md

 ### `npm install`

-This will install all the required dependencies specified in the package.json file
+This will install all the required dependencies specified in the package.json after cloning the thrivevibe-api repository

 ## 2. Create .env file: